Frequently asked questions about BlueXP classification

 How does BlueXP classification work?

-BlueXP classification deploys another layer of Artificial Intelligence alongside your BlueXP system and storage systems.
+BlueXP classification deploys another layer of AI alongside your BlueXP system and storage systems.
 It then scans the data on volumes, buckets, databases, and other storage accounts and indexes the data insights that are found.
 BlueXP classification leverages both artificial intelligence and natural language processing, as opposed to alternative solutions that are commonly built around regular expressions and pattern matching.

 BlueXP classification uses AI to provide contextual understanding of data for accurate detection and classification.
 It is driven by AI because it is designed for modern data types and scale.
 It also understands data context in order to provide strong, accurate, discovery and classification.